pyscaffold/pyscaffold/docs/install.rst

 all the available tasks is obtained via the ``tox -av`` command).

-Alternatively, when manually running commands like ``pytest`` and ``make -C docs`` within your project, some additional requirements like pytest and Sphinx may be required.
+Alternatively, when manually running commands like ``pytest`` and ``make -C docs`` within your project, some additional requirements (e.g. pytest and Sphinx) may be required.
 It might be the case you are already have them installed but this can be confusing because these packages won't be available to other packages when you use a virtual environment.
 If that is the case,